yuicao4234/DSC-x-CBRE-Datathon-2024/README.md

 | CeilingHeight                   | The distance in feet between the floor and the ceiling joists                      |

-We used the longitude and latitude coordinates to manually search for satellite images (on Bing & Google Maps) of the indicated construction sites, and label each image with corresponding construction stage.
+We used the longitude and latitude coordinates to manually search for satellite images (on Bing & Google Maps) of the indicated construction sites, and label each image with corresponding construction stage (imgname_STAGENUMBER).
 Areas of focus are manually adjusted to target active construction zones, allowing the analysis to concentrate on regions undergoing development.
 The construction stage is defined as below:

 | Stage & Label                        | % Complete | Visual Indicators |